GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/repositories/gt4py.md

 ## Notes & quirks

 - GT4Py cartesian and next live in the same repository.
-Both share the `eve` framework and the test system.
+Both share the `eve` framework, `_core` definitions, and the test system.
-- GT4Py cartesian uses released versions of DaCe
+- GT4Py cartesian uses released versions of DaCe.
+GT4Py next uses a pinned commit from the `main` branch.
 - To run cartesian tests that require DaCe (e.g. for bridge work): `nox -s "test_cartesian-3.10(dace,cpu)"`
 - Running tests with `nox` will use the local gt4py code, but install a clean environment.
+- CSCS CI is twitchy.
+If you get spurious test failures, try rerunning: comment `cscs-ci run` on your PR to kick off another round.

 ## Community